leaderanalytics/AdaptiveClient.EntityFrameworkCore/README.md

 # AdaptiveClient.EntityFrameworkCore

-Utilities and classes for using [AdaptiveClient](https://github.com/leaderanalytics/AdaptiveClient) to work with DBContext and migrations.
+Utilities for using [AdaptiveClient](https://github.com/leaderanalytics/AdaptiveClient) to work with DBContext and migrations.

 ## Classes